batihankota/selenium-core-x/README.md

 ## Dependencies

-List all the libraries and dependencies used in your project:
+List of all libraries and dependencies I used in this project:

 - Log4j: Version X.X.X
 - Selenium WebDriver: Version X.X.X